whitgroves/solidity-contracts/README.md

 A collection of smart contracts meant to be used interoperably to extend ERC20 tokens.

-All contracts have been unlicensed and are freely available for public or private use.
+These contracts have been unlicensed and are freely available for any use, but be aware that they import code from contracts with different (but still permissable) licenses.

 ## Contracts